 Amanda is chair of both the University College London Hospitals (UCLH) Organ Donation Committee and the UCL/UCLH Biobank Ethical Review Committee, having been a governor of UCLH NHS Foundation Trust from 2004 – 2011.
-She has been a member of the UK Donation Ethics Committee since 2012 and is also a lay member of NHS Blood and Transplant’s National Organ Donation Committee and of a guideline update committee at National Institute for Health and Care Excellence.
+She was a member of the UK Donation Ethics Committee from 2012 until it was wound up in 2016 and is also a lay member of the NHS Blood and Transplant’s National Organ Donation Committee.
 Amanda is a living organ donor, having donated a kidney to her husband in 2008.
 She is also a trustee of various charities and a magistrate.

 A former police officer, Bill represented the Association of Chief Police Officers on several national bodies.
 Following that career he has held a number of public service roles.
-He is currently a non-legal member of the Employment Tribunals for the Wales region and a Non-Executive Director of the Natural Resources and the Economy, Science and Transport Corporate Governance Committees within the Welsh Government.
+He is currently a non-legal member of the Employment Tribunals for the Wales region and a Non-Executive Director of the Welsh Government, being a member of its Audit and Risk Assurance Committee and chairing its Economy, Science and Natural Resources Audit and Risk Assurance Committee.

-Since 2007 Lorna has been the Medical and Research Director for NHS Blood and Transplant (NHSBT).
-She is due to retire from this post at the end of May 2016.
+From 2007 till 2016, Lorna was Medical and Research Director of NHS Blood and Transplant (NHSBT).
 Prior to that, she spent 16 years as an academic consultant with the University of Cambridge/National Blood Service.
 She was a founder of the UK haemovigilance scheme SHOT and the NHSBT/MRC Clinical Studies Unit.

 Her interests are in clinical trials and policy making on safety issues.
 Lorna chaired the Royal College of Pathologists’ Transfusion Medicine Committee from 2010-2014 and now serves as the College’s Director of Publishing and Engagement.
 She is a Fellow Commoner of Lucy Cavendish College, University of Cambridge.